-Based on the above, we set out to test whether acute stress would differentially affect goaldirected decision making in GD patients compared to HCs.
-We used the two-step reinforcement learning task, to probe the model-free system and a model-based system, (Daw et al., 2005; Gläscher, Daw, Dayan, & O'Doherty, 2010) and their neural correlates (Daw et al., 2011).
-Using a within-subject crossover design, we tested the effect of stress on the balance between model-free and model-based decision-making in GD patients and HCs.
+Based on the above, we set out to test whether acute stress would differentially affect goal-directed decision making in GD patients compared to HCs.
+We used the two-step reinforcement learning task, to probe the model-free system and a model-based system, (Daw et al., 2005; Gläscher et al., 2010) and their neural correlates (Daw et al., 2011).
+In contrast to Wyckmans et al. (2022), we used a within-subject crossover design, i.e., model-based decision-making is assessed during both a control condition and after acute stress in the same participant, to test the effect of stress on the balance between model-free and modelbased decision-making in GD patients and HCs.
+Such a design has the advantage that random (between-subjects) noise is minimized.
 We hypothesized that goal-directed control in GD patients would be further decreased under acute stress.
 Following the addiction hypothesis of a shift from prefrontal to (dorsal) striatal control (Everitt & Robbins, 2005, 2015), we tested for differences in the neural correlates of model based and model-free learning in GD patients relative to HCs.

-Materials & Methods
+2. Materials & methods